-The DAIDS policy on Requirements for Essential Documents at Clinical Research Sites Conducting DAIDS Funded and/or Sponsored Clinical Trials and E6 Good Clinical Practice: Consolidated Guidance specifies the essential documents the site must maintain.
+The DAIDS policy on Requirements for Essential Documents at Clinical Research Sites

+Conducting DAIDS Funded and/or Sponsored Clinical Trials and E6 Good Clinical Practice:

+Consolidated Guidance specify the essential documents that study sites must maintain.
 Although all required documentation must be available for inspection at any time, all documents need not be stored together in one location.

 A suggested essential document filing structure is available upon request from FHI 360.
-The study site is not required to adopt the suggested structure, but is encouraged to consider it when developing its filing approach for the study.
+Study sites are not required to adopt the suggested structure but are encouraged to consider it when developing their filing approach for the study.
 Further clarifications of the suggested filing structure are as follows:

-- Essential documents may be stored in files and/or in binders.
-The files/binders listed in the essential documents filing structure may be further subdivided, consolidated, and/or re-organized. - It is recommended that a "contents" sheet be maintained and inserted as the first page(s) of each file/binder.
-Within each file/binder, it is recommended that documents be filed in ascending date order (most recent documents in front). - Certain documents related to the investigational study product(s) will be stored in the site pharmacy.
-A listing of essential documents to be maintained in the pharmacies is provided in Section 2.3.6 below. - To facilitate routine inspection by study monitors, certain laboratory-related essential documents should be stored in the main study essential documents files/binders.
-Other lab-related essential documents (e.g., lab SOPs) may be filed in the site laboratory. - The suggested filing structure assumes that MTN-033 participant research records will be stored separately from the other essential documents listed in the essential documents filing structure.
-Section 2.2 below provides information on the required contents of these records.
+- Essential documents may be stored in files, binders, and/or electronically.
+The files/binders listed in essential documents filing structure may be further subdivided, consolidated, and/or re-organized. - NOTE: Sites that chose to file documents electronically must ensure computer systems are 21 CFR Part 11 compliant and are required to have documentation on file certifying that their systems meet such requirements.
+Refer to the MTN Manual of Operational Procedures, Section 9, for further details on the requirements that must be met when using electronic systems/software. - It is recommended that a contents sheet be maintained and inserted as the first page(s) of each file/binder.
+Within each file/binder, it is recommended that documents be filed in ascending date order (most recent documents in front). - Certain documents related to the study product(s) will be stored in site pharmacies.
+A listing of essential documents to be maintained in the pharmacies is provided in Section 2.3.6 below.